carpentries-incubator/hpc-intro/_episodes/04-wildcards-pipes.md

 output to a file?
 Our expected output still went to the file, but how did the error message get skipped and not go to the file?

-This phenomenon is an artefact of how UNIX systems are built.
+This phenomenon is an artifact of how UNIX systems are built.
 There are 3 input/output streams for every UNIX program you will run: `stdin`, `stdout`, and `stderr`.